Gabriella439/nixos-in-production/manuscript/Architecture.md

 You'll need to supplement the central build server (the hub) with satellite build servers (the spokes) if you want to be able to build products for more than one platform.

-There is one special case where you don't need spokes: if you only require build products for the same platform as your central build server.
+There is one special case where you don't need spokes: when you only require build products for the same platform as your central build server.
 For example, if your central build server is an `x86_64-linux` NixOS machine and all of your other machines (including developer machines) share the same `x86_64-linux` platform then you can build all build products on the hub and skip the spokes.

-However, this scenario is not that common because you usually have to support more than one platform, such as macOS laptops for developers (e.g. `x86_64-darwin` for Intel Macs or `aarch64-darwin` for M1 Macs) or even multiple Linux platforms (e.g. `x86_64-linux` and `aarch64-linux`).
+However, this scenario is not that common because you usually have to support more than one platform, such as macOS laptops for developers (e.g. `x86_64-darwin` for Intel Macs or `aarch64-darwin` for Apple Silicon Macs) or even multiple Linux platforms (e.g. `x86_64-linux` and `aarch64-linux`).
 So you should budget the time and money to set up spokes as part of your NixOS infrastructure.

 There's another reason you want to set up satellite build machines: developers can make use of them, too!
 You can allocate spare build slots or even reserve entire machines for developers to use for remote builds, which comes in handy for two reasons:

 - *accelerating builds*

-  A developer might want to offload an expensive build (or set of builds) to a much more powerful machine, both to speed up the build and also reduce the computational load on their local machine.
+  A developer might want to offload an expensive build (or set of builds) to a much more powerful machine, both to speed up the build and also reduce load on their local machine.

 - *creating/debugging build products for other platforms*